 Since we don’t have a lot of money to throw around, we’re going to skip giving Facebook and Instagram fistfuls of cash to run ads, and instead we’re going to focus on generating organic traffic to our t-shirt shop.

 This is where being creative really pays off.
 There are some basic strategies you can use to get you started.
 The main idea is to try to generate traffic to our store by getting our great looking t-shirt mockups in front of an audience that is interested in our niche.
 First, we need to start to build a decent sized audience to give our brand some social credit.
 Try to look at your social media accounts the way someone who has never heard of or seen your brand would see it.
 You can’t just start posting your t-shirt mockups, no matter how cool they are, and expect people to come running to your store without first having some social cred and having your brand’s profile look the part.
+Something that can really help your brand develop credibility and increase trust in your products is user generated content.
+If you’ve had no luck getting users to send in images or reviews of their purchases, selfie mockups can help you get the ball rolling.

 The first thing they would look for is some social proof that you’re a legitimate t-shirt brand In other words likes, followers, and comments, and the more the better.
 To get you started, invite all the friends and relatives you think might be either interested in the product or at least willing to help you get started building your audience.
 Send them a quick message if they’re on Facebook letting them know you’re starting a new project and you would really appreciate it if they helped you out by following your t-shirt brand’s Facebook page and Instagram profile.
 Let them know it’s a super quick way for them to greatly help you out.